rezder/go-battleline/battbot/machine.md

 The plan is to see the game as independed move based on position, I think that is ok because the order of move really does not matter.
 So for machine learning to work the game position must formulated to fit machine learning.
-I feel a little stupid realising that the game position can be viewed as 70 cards and their position and 9 flags and their position and any move is just a change of postions.
+I feel a little stupid realising that the game position can be viewed as 70 cards and their positions and 9 flags and their position and any move is just a change of postions.
 The game position as view from the bot also need the numbers of tactic and troop cards of the opponent to have a complete picture.
+Basicly every card game be described a number of cards and their positions and a move as a number of cards to move and their new positions.

 ## Game postion